 The Media Giraffe Project, launched in March, 2005, is an ongoing effort to find and spotlight individuals making sustainable, innovative use of media (old and new) to foster participatory democracy and community.
 Densmore holds a B.A. from the University of Massachusetts-Amherst in environmental policy and communications.
 A career journalist, Densmore has been an editor/writer for The Associated Press in Boston, Chicago and San Francisco and for trade publications in business, law, insurance and information-technology in Boston, Chicago and New York.

-Mike Fancher, treasurer
+Mike Fancher, director

 In 2008 Mike Fancher retired from The Seattle Times after 20 years as executive editor.
 During his tenure The Times won four Pulitzer Prizes and was a Pulitzer finalist 13 other times.
 A Seattle official is quoted as saying, “Under Mike, the paper was fearless about tackling subjects it thought were important to the community.
 There were a lot of people in the community who didn’t like that.
 But, at the same time, the paper was gutsy, and fearless in admitting when it made a mistake.”

 Fancher devoted his 2008/2009 Donald W. Reynolds Journalism Institute Fellowship year to the question, “What is the Journalist’s Creed for the 21st Century?”
 His research explored how shifting elements, such as the relationship between journalists and the public, affect the values and principles of journalists today and in the future.
 Currently Fancher serves as an adviser to the Knight Commission and is a frequent speaker at industry, civic and academic gatherings.
 He is working on a book on the Journalist’s Creed in the 21st Century.